 The valid_min and valid_max are optional and can be used to perform a basic quality control of numeric fields.
-If these fields are specified the csv2bufr module checks the value indicated extracted from the source to the indicated valid minimum and maximum values.
+The values to use are specified in the same way as for the value element, with the values coming from either a constant value or from the data file.
+If these fields are specified the csv2bufr module checks the value extracted from the source to the indicated valid minimum and maximum values.
 If outside of the range the value is set to missing.
+This check is applied before any scaling of the data.

 The scale and offset fields are conditionally optional, either both can be omitted or both can included.
 Including only one will result in a failed validation of the mapping file.
 These allow simple unit conversions to be performed, for example from degrees Celsius to Kelvin or from hectopascals to Pascals.
+Again, the values are specified in the same way as for the other fields.
 The scaled values are calculated as:

-'''

-scaled value = value \times 10^{\text{scale}} + offset
+$$scaled_value = value \times 10^{scale} + offset$$

-'''